G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

 \subsubsection{Ablation Study}

-We here seek to study the effectiveness of the $G^3AN$-architecture, as well as the effectiveness related to each component in the proposed Generator.
+We here seek to study the effectiveness of proposed G$^{3}$AN architecture, as well as the effectiveness related to each component in the proposed Generator.
 Towards this, we firstly generate videos by removing $G_S$ and $G_T$, respectively, in order to verify their ability of controlling motion and appearance.
-We observe that in removing $G_T$, our method is able generate different subjects, however for each person the facial movement is constant, see Figure \ref{fig:ablation-1} (\textit{top}).
+We observe that when removing $G_T$, the model is able generate different subjects, however for each person the facial movement is constant, see Figure \ref{fig:ablation-1} (\textit{top}).
 Similarly, when $G_S$ is removed, changing motion will affect subject's identity, whereas the appearance vector loses its efficacy, see Figure \ref{fig:ablation-1} (\textit{middle}).
 When removing both, $G_T$ and $G_S$, appearance and motion are entangled and they affect each other, see Figure \ref{fig:ablation-1} (\textit{bottom}).
 This demonstrates the effective disentanglement brought to the fore by the streams $G_S$ and $G_T$.

 We proceed to demonstrate the contribution of $G_S$, $G_T$ and F-SA in the Generator \wrt video quality.
 In this context, we remove each component individually and report results on the four datasets in Table \ref{tab:ablation study}.
 The results show that after removing all three components, video quality is the poorest, which proves that all of them contribute to the final results.
 Individually, $G_S$ plays the most pertinent role, as removing it, decreases FID most profoundly for all datasets.
 This indicates that generating appearance features separately can be instrumental for good quality videos.
-Moreover, our results confirm the necessity to use the F-SA module in our approach.
+Moreover, our results confirm the necessity of F-SA in our approach.